kaffolder7/kener/docs/concepts.md

 ## Triggers

 Triggers are the ones that are responsible for sending alerts when something goes wrong.
-They can be configured to send alerts to different channels like Email, Slack, Discord, Webhook etc.
+They can be configured to send alerts to different channels like Email, Slack, Telegram, Discord, Webhook, etc.

 You can set multiple triggers of the same type.